Skip to content

 Overriding Pydantic Config

-There are many customizations available for a Django Ninja Schema, via the schema's Pydantic Config class.
+There are many customizations available for a Django Ninja Schema, via the schema's Pydantic model_config.

 Info